This post may contain affiliate links. Please see my full Disclosure Policy for details.

 Instructions

-- 2 1/2 lbs beef roast, 1 Tbsp onion powder, 1 Tbsp garlic powder, 1 Tbsp steak seasoning, 2 tsp oregano, 3 whole garlic cloves, 2 bay leavesCut roast into smaller chunks if needed and rub with the onion powder, garlic powder, steak seasoning and oregano.
-Place into crock pot and add the garlic and bay leaves.
+- 2 1/2 lbs beef roast, 1 Tbsp onion powder, 1 Tbsp garlic powder, 1 Tbsp steak seasoning, 2 tsp oregano, 3 whole garlic cloves, 2 bay leavesCut roast into large chunks and rub with the onion powder, garlic powder, steak seasoning and oregano.
+Place into pot and add the garlic and bay leaves.

 - 32 oz beef broth, waterAdd the beef broth and just enough water to cover the meat.

-- Follow steps 1 and 2 as written.
-Close and lock the lid, turning the steam release valve to closed.
+- Close and lock the lid, turning the steam release valve to closed.
 Press Meat/Stew and adjust the time up to 60 minutes (high pressure.)
 When cooking time is up, allow 10-15 minutes of natural pressure release.
 Open the steam release valve to release any remaining steam.

 Notes